 - At least two versions of Robin have done this:

-- In one Batman story, Tim Drake had to disguise himself as a female medical student to obtain samples from a hospital.
-Alfred explains that Tim was too young to pull off a male med student.
-Tim was not happy about it:
+- In one Batman story* , Tim Drake has to disguise himself as a female medical student to obtain samples from a hospital.
+Alfred explains that Tim is too young to pull off a male med student.
+Tim is not happy about it:

 - Jimmy Olsen does it so often he keeps an extensive wardrobe of womens' clothing and accessories in his "disguise trunk."
 Strictly because it's necessary for his job as an investigative reporter.
 Or at least that's what he says.
 Crazy-Prepared reporter or Wholesome Crossdresser who found a way to write off his female wardrobe as a business expense?
 You make the call!